rufflabs/Wififorge.github.io/content/Lab Walkthroughs/Lab 08 - Cracking NETNTLM Credentials with John the Ripper.md

 A single attacker pane will appear in your terminal.

-Run the following command to crack the NETNTLM hash found in the last lab.
-The hash file has been placed into a file called "john_hash" for readability.
+Run the following command to crack the NetNTLM hash found in the last lab.
+Note that this uses a wildcard for the capture filename, you may need to specify your filename directly if the file cannot be find.

 ```
-john --format=netntlm /Wifi-Forge/Framework/loot/john_hash --mask='Badpass?d' --min-length=7 --max-length=13 --pot=/Wifi-Forge/Framework/loot/output.pot
+john --format=netntlm /Wifi-Forge/Framework/loot/wpa_handshake_capture* --mask='Badpass?d' --min-length=7 --max-length=13 --pot=/Wifi-Forge/Framework/loot/output.pot
 ```

 The above command is an example of using a *mask*.
 Masks point John in a direction to crack a password from a partially known one.
-In this case, John brute forces the password by appending a set of characters onto the prase BadPass.
+In this case, John brute forces the password by appending a set of characters onto the phrase Badpass.
 Masks are usually useful if a pattern can be found among groups of passwords.

 Eventually, John will crack the password as seen in the screenshot below.